machaao/machaao-samples/index.rst

        }
     }'

-Personalization & Tagging (In Progress)
+Personalization & Engagement (In Progress)
 =============================================================================
+The personalization and engagement api is the core base to build sophisticated re-engaging bots.

-Tagging a user allows you to open up multiple re-targeting or re-engagement use cases such as sending daily news, personalized responses, etc.
+The process starts with tagging a user, Tagging a user allows you to open up multiple re-targeting or re-engagement use cases such as sending daily news, personalized responses, etc.

 Tag a User
 -----------------------------------------------------------------------------
-Annotate or tag a user for deeper personalization.
+Annotate or Tag a user for deeper personalization.

 ::

-    curl --location --request GET 'https://ganglia-dev.machaao.com/v1/users/tags/<USER_ID>' \
+    curl --location --request POST 'https://ganglia-dev.machaao.com/v1/users/tag/<USER_ID>' \
     --header 'api_token: <API_TOKEN>' \
-    --header 'Content-Type: application/json'
+    --header 'Content-Type: application/json' \
+    --data-raw '{
+      "tag": "india",
+      "status": 1,
+      "displayName": "India"
+    }'

 Sending Announcements (In Progress)